 City Summary Archive

-Ketchikan's average temperature of 37.1°F in February was 1.3°F above the long-term mean, a relatively small deviation.
-Generally, the temperature was above normal for most of the month with the exception of the last week.
-The highest temperature of the month measured 53°F on the 9th, while the low temperature of 24°F occurred on the 26thof the month.
-On the 2ndthe maximum temperature of 50°F matched the record set in 1964.
+Ketchikan's average temperature of 46.1°F in May was 2.5°F below the long-term mean.
+While being below normal, the temperature trend was close to the expected values for most of the month.
+The highest temperature of the month measured 64°F, which occurred on the 24thof May, while the low temperature of 36°F occurred on the 8th, 9thand 13thof the month.

-Monthly precipitation was measured at 6.60", 21% above the expected amount of 6.14".
-The total snowfall for the month was observed as 26.3", surpassing the normal of 15.1".
-On sixteen days of the month at least a trace of snowfall was observed, however no new precipitation records were set.
-The monthly average wind speed was calculated as 13.3 mph, and on the 3rda gust of 51 mph was recorded, blowing from a westerly direction.
+Monthly precipitation was measured at 3.99", 69% of the expected amount of 5.81".
+The monthly average wind speed was calculated as 11.0 mph, and on the 14tha gust of 41 mph was recorded, blowing from a northeasterly direction.

 In Big Delta the mean April temperature was 37.7°F, a substantial 5.5°F above the long term mean.
 The highest monthly temperature of 57°F was observed on the 17th, while the minimum temperature (-4°F) occurred on the 4th.
 The temperature of 52°F of the 13thmatched the old record high for this day set in 1978 and 1943, while two days later the temperature of 56°F established a new maximum, surpassing the values from 1970 and 1965 by 1°F.

 Precipitation in April was reported as 0.11" water-equivalent, slightly less than half of the expected amount of 0.23".